Survey: Image Mixing and Deleting for Data Augmentation: Abstract

 \section{Abstract}

-Data augmentation has been widely used to improve deep neural networks performance.
-Numerous approaches are suggested, for example, dropout, regularization, and image augmentation, to avoid over-fitting and enhancing the generalization of neural networks.
-One of the sub-area within data augmentation is image mixing and deleting.
-This specific type of augmentation either mixes two images or deletes image regions to hide or make particular characteristics of images confusing for the network to force it to emphasize on the overall structure of the object in an image.
-The model trained with this approach proves to perform and generalize well as compared to one trained without image mixing or deleting.
-An additional benefit achieved with this method of training is robustness against image corruption.
-Due to its low compute cost and success in the recent past, many techniques of image mixing and deleting are proposed.
-This paper provides a detailed review of these devised approaches, dividing augmentation strategies into three main categories cut and delete, cut and mix, and mixup.
-The second part of the paper empirically evaluates these approaches for image classification, fine-grained image recognition, and object detection where it is shown that this category of data augmentation improves the overall performance for deep neural networks.
+Neural networks are prone to overfitting and memorizing data patterns.
+To avoid over-fitting and enhance their generalization and performance, various methods have been suggested in the literature, including dropout, regularization, label smoothing, \etc One such method is augmentation which introduces different types of corruption in the data to prevent the model from overfitting and to memorize patterns present in the data.
+A sub-area of data augmentation is \emph{image mixing and deleting}.
+This specific type of augmentation either deletes image regions or mixes two images to hide or make particular characteristics of images confusing for the network, forcing it to emphasize the overall structure of the object in an image.
+Models trained with this approach have proven to perform and generalize well compared to those trained without image mixing or deleting.
+An added benefit that comes with this method of training is robustness against image corruption.
+Due to its low computational cost and recent success, researchers have proposed many image mixing and deleting techniques.
+We furnish an in-depth survey of image mixing and deleting techniques and provide categorization via their most distinguishing features.
+We initiate our discussion with some fundamental relevant concepts.
+Next, we present essentials, such as each category's strengths and limitations, describing their working mechanism, basic formulations, and applications.
+We also discuss the general challenges and recommend possible future research directions for image mixing and deleting data augmentation techniques.
+Datasets and codes for evaluation are publicly available \href{https://github.com/humza909/Survery-Image-Mixing-and-Deleting-for-Data-Augmentation}{here}.